 Eden Prairie • lacrosse

-In three state tournament games, Morton scored 11 goals, added an assist, five draw controls and picked up four ground balls.
+In three victories last week, the senior midfielder and team captain scored 17 goals, added four assists, had 25 draw controls and picked up 13 ground balls.